james1670/james1670.github.io/README.md

 # James Bright Das – Portfolio

-This is my personal portfolio website built using HTML, CSS, and JavaScript. no libraries.
+This is my personal portfolio website built using HTML, CSS, and JavaScript.

 🖥️ Includes:
 - GUI and CLI themed layouts